FazioNico/ionic-mean-typescript/README.md

 ## Overview
 MEIN Stack is a TypeScript Full Stack MongoDB + ExpressJS + Angular2 + NodeJS with Ionic 2 Framework to provide multi platform application.

-It's a simple todo application exemple with server-side Users JWT authentification & usign RxJS Observable on client-side to help you to start your project on the right way.
+It's a simple todo application exemple with server-side Users JWT authentification & using RxJS Observable on client-side.

+Hop is help you to start your project on the right way.

 ## Prerequisites
 - NVM - [Download](https://github.com/creationix/nvm) & Install Node Version Manage